CBinet/knot-db/README.md

 // Match all of type 'Person' with name 'John Doe' MATCH (a:Person {name: 'John Doe'}) RETURN a;

+// Match all of any type with location 'Québec, Canada' MATCH (a:? {location: 'Québec, Canada'}) RETURN a;
 ```

 ### Node Relations